GOOD. blog

 And why did I do this?
 Because my brain works differently.

-Then it all goes wrong.
+Then everything goes wrong.

 Why the EU version is stronger